Nicolás Ardito Barletta Vallarino: Early career

-Presidency
+Presidency (1984-1985)

+Election in May 1984

 In February 1984, President Ricardo de la Espriella unexpectedly resigned the office and was succeeded by his vice president, Jorge Illueca, who did not enter the race for a full term.
 Ardito Barletta ran as the coalition candidate backed by the National Guard, and his candidacy had the support of the government.
 Opposing Ardito Barletta and the Unión Nacional Democrática (UNADE) coalition was the Democratic Opposition Alliance (Alianza Democrática de Oposición, or ADO) and its candidate, the 82-year-old veteran politician Arnulfo Arias, who had previously been president three times, each time being ousted from office by a military coup.

 The election was the country's first after 16 years of military rule, something that had been agreed to during US negotiations that led to the signing of the Panama Canal Treaty in 1977.
 Ardito Barletta was among the negotiators for Panama.
+Arias's platform emphasized the need to reduce the influence of the military in Panamanian politics.
+Ardito Barletta's platform emphasized the reestablishment of democracy, economic development, and honest and efficient government.

 The campaign proved to be bitterly contested, with both sides predicting victory.
 Arias and his backers claimed that Ardito Barletta was conducting the campaign unfairly.
 In addition, most of the media—television, radio stations, and newspapers—favored the government coalition.
 For example, only one of the country's five daily newspapers supported the ADO.
+During the election campaign, the United States government-financed National Endowment for Democracy and the American Institute for Free Labor Development provided around $20,000 in support of activists involved with Ardito Barletta's campaign.
+U.S. legislators Representative Hank Brown and Senator Edward Zorinsky, alongside Ambassador Everett Ellis Briggs opposed the intervention in the election by U.S. government-funded organizations.